Dracula Chapter 10 Summary

 - Lucy writes in her diary that she is feeling a lot better, especially knowing that Dr. Seward is just outside her room in case she needs him.

 Dr. Seward's Diary, September 10

-Dr. Seward donates the blood this time, but only on the understanding that neither of them will tell Arthur about it—he might get jealous.
+- Dr. Seward donates the blood this time, but with the understanding that neither of them will tell Arthur about it—he might get jealous.

 Dr. Seward's Diary, September 11

-He puts some of them over her window, and puts some around her neck.
+- He puts some of them over her window and around her neck.

 - Lucy is skeptical at first, but then accepts them and thanks him.